the-spyke/undercut/CONTRIBUTING.md

 ## Build

-Build is done with the `"build"` script at an individual package level.
+Build is done with the `build` script at an individual package level.
 Some projects doesn't have a `build` step right now, in this case there will be a message in terminal that build step is empty.
 If the build step isn't empty, built files go to the `build` directory in the respective package.

 ## Dist

-The `"dist"` script produces tarballs ready for distribution or publishing in the `dist` folder.
+The `dist` script produces tarballs ready for distribution or publishing in the `dist` folder.

 ## Documentation